Feminism in Senegal: 1980s and 1990s

-The second wave of Senegalese feminism benefited from the YY wave, but was more individual and covert, while also including a more pan-Africanist outlook.
-Specific issues of the second wave included continued actions to oppose female genital mutilation and child marriages.
+The second wave of Senegalese feminism built on the gains benefited from the YY movement adopted a different approach.
+It was more individual, covert, and confrontational with a pan-Africanist outlook.
+This second wave focused on actions to oppose female genital mutilation and child marriages.
+Some notable successes this wave chalked include enforcing the Maputo Protocol and banning the practice of female genital mutilation in 1999.

 2000s and 2010s

-The third wave is seen by Gueye and Ba as further insisting on a diverse, intersectional, Senegalese form of feminism that is not the Western model of feminism, which is open to the LGBT community, does not oppose polygamy, and does not see wearing the hijab to be oppressive.
-Gueye and Ba view the third wave as achieving feminist aims through compromise with the patriarchal status quo as a practical strategy rather than through provocation.
+The third wave of Senegalese feminism was characterized by diversity and intersectional ideas and thoughts.
+According to Barrel Gueye and Selly Ba, the third wave adopted a form of feminism that sought to uphold African values and norms such as supporting polygamy with focus for women's rights in marriages.
+It also supported the wearing of hijab and was open to include sexual minorities including discussions ar the LGBT rights in Senegal.
+Gueye and Ba argue that this wave view achieved feminist aims through compromise with the patriarchal status quo as a practical strategy rather than through provocation and confrontation.

-The dominant use of online social networks by the third wave, without contact with large numbers of illiterate women without internet access, was seen by Gueye and Ba as limiting the wave's ability to achieve major changes.
+This wave was characterized by the use of social media as a tool for feminist organizing and creating awareness which led to the movements such as #Doyna and #Free Senegal.
+However, the dominant use of online social networks by the third wave, without contact with large numbers of illiterate women without internet access, was seen by Gueye and Ba as limiting the wave's ability to achieve major changes and have a broader impact.

-In a March 2015 discussion on Senegalese feminism, Marie-Angélique Savané objected to discussion of gender replacing discussion of oppression.
-She viewed the younger generation as failing to maintain the gains of YY, and said that accepting the wearing of the hijab was not part of Senegalese culture.
+In a March 2015, discussion on Senegalese feminism brought to light how shifts in priorities across these different waves had led to criticisms from earlier Senegalese feminists.
+Scholars such as Marie-Angélique Savané objected to the idea of gender replacing oppression.
+She argued that contemporary feminists are failing to maintain the gains of YY and critiqued the wearing of the hijab within the Senegalese culture.

 2020s

-In April 2023, Feminist sociologist Fatou Sow supported the creation of the Réseau des féministes du Sénégal (Network of feminists in Senegal).
-She commended the organisations in the network for overtly declaring themselves to be feminist, as stated in the "Charter of feminist principles for African feminists" created during the 2009 African Feminist Forum held in Accra; and for the organisations' willingness to network together despite diverse interests and conflicts.
-Sow argued that Africa is the only continent to have a women's rights convention, the Maputo Protocol.
+In April 2023, feminist sociologist Fatou Sow supported the creation of the Réseau des féministes du Sénégal (English: Network of feminists in Senegal).
+She commended the organizations in the network for overtly declaring themselves to be feminist, as stated in the "Charter of feminist principles for African feminists" developed during the 2009 African Feminist Forum held in Accra.
+She also highlighted the organisations' willingness to network together despite diverse interests and conflicts.
+Sow noted that Africa is the only continent to have a women's rights convention, the Maputo Protocol.
+According to Klug et al., Senegalese Feminists and activists have actively participated in national decision making influencing national policies and promoting gender equality.